hsomesun/Portus-On-OracleLinux7/README.md

 2. Certificates will be stored in `/var/lib/registry/certs` on the host
 3. Registry configuration will be stored in `/var/lib/registry` on the host
 4. Portus configuration will be stored in `/var/lib/registry/portus` on the host
-5. MariaDB data will be stored in `/var/lib/registry/mariadb` on the host
+5. MySQL or MariaDB data will be stored in `/var/lib/registry/db` on the host
 6. You have a valid 3rd-party CA signed SSL certificate and corresponding private key for the host

 These directories need to be created manually before starting any of the containers below.